 Types Of Magnetic Particles Used For Defect Indication

-Magnetic particle inspection uses powders or liquids on the surface of the test materials, which respond to the material's magnetization and collect points of flux leakage.
+Magnetic particle inspection uses powders or liquids on the surface of the test materials, which respond to the material's magnetization and collect points of magnetic flux leakage.
 These materials need to possess low retentivity.

 The particles are often colored in various light dyes (red, black, grey, or yellow).
 They are found in sizes ranging between 50mm and 150mm and are not merely fine powdered to fill discontinuities thoroughly.

-The particles are either made of ferrous oxide, if visible or coated with fluorescent pigments to ensure visibility.
+The particles are either made of ferrous oxide, if visible, or coated with fluorescent pigments to ensure visibility.
 The oil-based liquids pose fire risks, and safety measures must be taken beforehand.

 Water carriers may potentially cause corrosion of test surfaces.
 Hence thorough cleaning should be performed post-testing.